-Change to the audit measure for 2024 data year: None.
-In 2023, the first part of the measure was removed and there is now only one part to the measure: "What proportion of baby care days had a consultant-led ward round with at least one parent included?".
+- In 2023, the first part of the measure was removed and there is now only one part to the measure: "What proportion of baby care days had a consultant-led ward round with at least one parent included?".
 The denominator for this measure was expanded to include days on which a consultant ward round did not occur.